csc301-fall-2020/team-project-20-family-service-toronto/deliverable-1/planning.md

  - ```3 technical strengths```: Multiple internships so I am familar with working in a large team to develop software, familar with working with all kinds of API's using mutliple languages (JavaScript, Python, etc.), and familar building out UI'S for apps and websites using languages and frameworks like (HTML, CSS, JS, Bootstrap, React, Etc.).
  - ```3 technical weaknesses```: Unfamilar with IOS development using tools like Xcode and languages like Swift, unfamiliar with some company API's we might need (E.G. Facebook & Zoom), and no experience building mobile applications in an industry environment so may be unfamiliar with industry standards.

+Kshitij Shah

+  - I will take on the role of a front-end developer.
+This involves developing user facing components in the applications.
+Primarily implementing visual elements that users interact with and additionally acting as a translator from user input to functionality on the back-end.
+This includes responsibilities such as implementing the UI, and making it suitable for different screens/use cases, accepting and validating user inputs when appropriate, mechanism for presenting feedback to users, etc.

+  - ```3 technical strengths```:
+    - I have experience working with creating MVP's in small teams with Agile methodology from previous a internship.
+    - I'm very familiar with using Git in the context of a large scale product with many contributors in a way that optimizes for modularity and easy-to-review pull requests.
+    - I have course and internship experience working with languages Python, JavaScript, C, as well as with many frameworks and supporting tools (e.g. React, CSS, HTML, Bootstrap) in a Unix environment.

+  - ```3 technical weaknesses```:
+    - My mobile experience is limited to that from A1, using React Native.
+I have 0 experience with native development on iOS/Android and languages/tools/best practices for design.
+    - I've never worked directly with API's written by other people, so incorporating API's from existing products (e.g. YouTube, Facebook, ...) that our software will integrate or working with backend's implemented by other team members will be challenging.
+    - In previous experiences, I have been in full control of the product/stack; I followed my own style guide/development strategy as opposed to integrating with others.0

 #### Q7: What operational events will you have as a team?

 Describe meetings (and other events) you are planning to have.